 “There was a note inside that said that (the fan) was always a huge fan of my skating, and when she heard what I did for Japan, it made her a bigger fan,” he said.
 “I am thinking about wearing the sandals, but I don’t want to mess them up.
 I was thinking about framing them, but maybe if I get to skate at nationals again, I will wear them there.”

-The fan also sent a keychain with an exact replica of his Michael Jackson program costume.
+The fan also sent a keychain with an exact replication of his Michael Jackson program costume.

 “She got everything right.
 There wasn’t a single thing that wasn’t exactly perfect,” he said of the mini costume.

 A member of the Screen Actor’s Guild who has appeared on the television show “That’s So Raven” Rabbitt hopes to continue to improve on his skating.

 “My skating is so much stronger this year, and I feel really comfortable,” Rabbitt said.
 “I’m a tall skater, so I have a tendency to hunch over at the back, so I am really working on fixing that.
 It sometimes hinders my jumps, so it’s important that I fix it.
 I hope to qualify for nationals again this year, and just keep improving.”

 Polina Edmunds, 7th place, 2011 U.S. Championships, Junior Ladies

 Polina Edmunds looks like a Russian, skates like a Russian, and gets her choreography from Russians.
 But make no mistake, this 13 year-old pixy is 100 per cent American.

 “I have a lot of Russian culture at home,” said Edmunds, whose mother is a former Russian figure skater.
 “But when I skate, I feel completely American.
 I was born in San Jose, Calif., and my father is American.
 I have always lived here.”

 Edmunds has a strong team of characters behind her including head coach David Glynn.